Bradford Interchange: Rail

-Sundays, there are four services each hour to Halifax – these continuing to either Manchester Victoria (two, one continuing to Chester), Blackpool North via Preston or Huddersfield (hourly to each).
+Sundays, there are four services each hour to Halifax – these continue to either Manchester Victoria (two, one continuing to Chester), Blackpool North via Preston or Huddersfield (hourly to each).

 Because of the geography of Bradford, the station was built as a terminus, with the lines in a 'Y'-formation, so trains must reverse out of the station to continue their journey.

 London services

 The station now also sees regular services to London King's Cross via Low Moor, Halifax, Brighouse, Mirfield, Wakefield, Pontefract and Doncaster.
 In January 2009, Grand Central had its application for train paths to run a Bradford Interchange to London service accepted by the Office of Rail Regulation.
 Four trains per day operate, now that full approval for the service has been granted; these use Class 180 units and started running from 23 May 2010.

 Ongoing improvements

 Further improvements under the National Station Improvement Plan are proposed, which include refurbished canopies, new flooring, more lighting and CCTV, a new waiting room and extra seating.

 Under Network Rail's Northern Hub development, the Northern franchise, which commenced in April 2016, will reintroduce services to Liverpool and new services to via Sheffield, Manchester Airport and Chester have been announced.
 These form part of the "Northern Connect" network and use Class 195s that were delivered in 2018.

 Network Rail and Transport for North are currently working on plans for a high-speed rail stop in Bradford either in the city centre or a parkway station.
 This has been campaign as part of the Northern Powerhouse Rail Project.

 In March 2021, as part of the Northern Powerhouse Rail scheme it was announced that should the Government back the route via Bradford, that a new station would be built at St James's Market to replace the existing Bradford Interchange.